How To Save on Your Car Insurance Premiums

 You drive a modest vehicle.
-You are safe on the road, always executing the proper traffic signals, staying within the speed limit and allowing for a safe following distance.
+You are safe on the road, always obeying traffic signals, staying within the speed limit, and allowing for a safe following distance.
 You have operated your car without major incident.

 And yet, your car insurance rates are going up.